-The file must include the research proposal, appendices related to the research proposal (if required) and the CVs of the principal investigator and co-investigator.
+The file must include the research proposal, appendices related to the research proposal (if required) and the CVs of the principal investigator and any co-investigator(s).

-All components (research proposal, appendices and CVs) must be submitted as a single PDF or Word file of no more than 5MG.
+All components (research proposal, appendices and CVs) must be submitted as a single PDF or Word file of no more than 5 megabytes (MB).